GSA/digitalgov.gov/content/posts/_index.md

 ---
 url: /posts/
-title: 'News and Updates'
+title: 'Community Spotlight'
-summary: 'Notable work from people and teams across government'
+summary: 'Innovative work, news and ideas from people and teams in government'
-deck: "Notable work from people and teams across government"
+deck: "Innovative work, news and ideas from people and teams in government"

 aliases:
   - /news/